CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

-# Using DBaaS with CLi
+# Using DBaaS with CLI

 The DBaaS is using openstack on the backend this means that you can use the openstack CLI in a similar way as in Pouta.
 It is important to note that even if Pouta uses the same command line it does not mean that you are connecting to Pouta.
-This is especially important if you are automating stuff in both Pouta and DBaaS since you need to connect to different Keystone endpoings.
+This is especially important if you are automating stuff in both Pouta and DBaaS since you need to connect to different Keystone endpoints.

 ## Getting started